flippinroo2/kevin_scan/README.md

 + __Start Block__: Enter an integer greater or equal to "1". (*The value must be lower than the value entered into "End Block"*)
 + __End Block__: Enter an integer greater or equal to "2". (*The value must be greater than the value entered into "Start Block"*)

+## Loy Swap

+The

++

+## Kevin View

+The

++

+## Kevin Test

+The

++

 ## TODO - PHASE 1

+1. Get Web3 functionality working.
+2. Get Swapping page finished.
-1. Finish up full test suite. (*First priority because it'll save time with development later.*)
+3. Finish up full test suite. (*First priority because it'll save time with development later.*)
-2. Fix type declarations.
+4. Fix type declarations.
 Would like to get to a place without the usage of "any" types. (*Start with finishing up the Redux props / state declarations.*)
-3. Comment TypeScript files and document different parts of the application.
+5. Comment TypeScript files and document different parts of the application.
-4. Fix everything in the "issues" queue.
+6. Fix everything in the "issues" queue.
-5. Redo the table columns so that there is only 1 header row. (*This will allow for more efficient sorting / filtering.*)
-6. Setup SASS for styles. (*Is going down the WebPack rabbit hole worth it, or is there a way around this?
-Look into CSS modules and the native TypeScript "<u>tsc</u>" compiler.*)

 # TODO - PHASE 2

-1. Integrate Web3 wallet provider.
-2. Get the blockchain switcher dropdown working properly & implement functionality for fetching data from other chains.
+1. Get the blockchain switcher dropdown working properly & implement functionality for fetching data from other chains.
-3. Create more pages:
-    1. NFT Viewer
-    2. Token Swapper
+2. Redo the table columns so that there is only 1 header row. (*This will allow for more efficient sorting / filtering.*)

 # ISSUES